prozilla-os/ProzillaOS/docs/README.md

 2. Run `npm run deploy` - This will create a new build by running the redeploy script, add a CNAME pointing to your domain and then push the build folder to a branch called `gh-pages`.
 3. Configure your GitHub Pages to deploy the `gh-pages` branch to your domain.

+Once the initial setup is complete, you can simply run `npm run deploy` and your website will be built and deployed to GitHub Pages.

+> Note: When the deployment process is complete, you won't see the changes reflected on your website until a few moments later.
+This is because GitHub Pages needs to run its own build step before the website updates.
+You can view details about this process in the Actions tab on GitHub.

 ### Structure

 - [src](../src) directory